 - Connect to the instance.
 For more information, see Connect to an ECS instance.

-On the Windows Server desktop, right click the Start icon, and select Disk Management.
-The data disk not formatted and partitioned (in this example, Disk 2) is in the Offline status.
+- On the Windows Server desktop, right-click the Start icon, and select Disk Management.

-Right click the blank area around Disk 2, and select Initialize Disk in the context menu.
+- Right-click the space around Disk 2, and select Initialize Disk.

-In the Initialize Disk dialog box, select Disk 2, and select a partitioning method:
+- In the Initialize Disk dialog box, select Disk 2, and select one of the following partition formats:

-- MBR is still the most common partitioning method.
-However, this method only supports a maximum partition size of 2 TB and creation of a maximum of four primary partitions.
-If you want to divide a disk into more than four partitions, you need to take a primary partition as an extended partition and create logical partitions in it.
+- Currently, MBR is most frequently used.
+This format only supports data disks up to 2 TiB in size with a maximum of four primary partitions.
+If you want to divide a disk into more than four partitions, you must use a primary partition as a partition to be expanded and create logical partitions in the primary partition.

-In this example, we select the MBR partitioning method, and click Yes.
+In this example, select MBR, and click OK.

-In the Disk Management window, right click the Unallocated area of Disk 2 and select New Simple Volume.
+- In the Disk Management window, right-click the Unallocated space of Disk 2, and then select New Simple Volume.

-In the New Simple Volume Wizard, do the followings:
+- In the New Simple Volume wizard, perform the following operations:

 - Click Next.

-- Specify Volume Size: Specify the size of the simple volume to create.
-If you need only one primary partition, use the default value, and then click Next.
+- Specify the size of the simple volume.
+If you want to create only one primary partition, use the default value.

-- Assign Drive Letter or Path: Select a drive letter (in this example, F).
 Click Next.

+- Select a drive letter.
+In this example, select F. Click Next.

-- Format Partition: Select the formatting settings, including file system, allocation unit size, and volume label, and confirm whether to Perform a quick format and Enable file and folder compression.
-Use the default settings here.
+- Specify the formatting settings, including file system, size of allocation unit, and volume label.
+Determine whether to enable Quick Formatting and File and Folder Compression.
+In this example, use the default settings.
 Click Next.

-You can view the new drive New Volume (F:) in This PC, which means the data disk is ready for use.
+In This PC, you can view a new drive named New Volume (F:).
+The data disk is ready for use.